 Test Your Oven with an Oven Thermometer

 It is quite easy to test your oven for temperature.
-First, you need an oven thermometer.
-Many oven thermometers are inaccurate themselves.
-The most reliable kind is probably an old-fashioned stick thermometer which is alcohol (not mercury) based, such as the one I linked above.
+First, you need an oven thermometer like the Taylor Precision Products Pro Oven Guide Thermometer, recommended above.
+Many oven thermometers are inaccurate.
+The most reliable kind is probably an old-fashioned stick thermometer which is alcohol (not mercury) based, such as the Taylor model.

 To start your oven test, place your oven rack in the center position, and then place the thermometer in the middle of the rack.
 Don’t place it along the edges, as the temperature is hotter there, due to the hot oven walls.
 You’ll be cooking the middle of the rack, so place your thermometer in the middle.

 Set your oven to 350° (you can use another temp but this is an easy one to work with).
 Let the oven pre-heat, and then give it another 20 minutes or so to make sure it is at its final temperature (for the current setting).
 Check the reading on the oven thermometer to see if it reads 350°, or something higher or lower like 325° or 375°.

 If it is 25 or more degrees lower, you can add 25 to your target temperature and set the oven to that every time you use it.
 So, if you find your oven is too low by 25 but you want it to be 350, set it to 375.
 Do the opposite for an oven that reaches too low a temperature.
 You may not be able to be completely accurate, so just get as close as you can.